tantowish/zenspire-be/README.md

 ## 🧾License

-This project is licensed under the.
+This project is licensed under the [MIT](https://github.com/tantowish/zenspire-be/blob/main/MIT-LICENSE.txt) License.
 You are free to use, modify, and distribute the code as you see fit.